-All artists and designers should be using technology to showcase their work.
+All artists, designers, and developers should be using technology to showcase their work.
 Your online portfolio holds the advantage of showcasing your talent 24/7, enabling potential clients to find you with a search.
 Make sure it clearly conveys who you are and the services you offer, and provides complete contact information.

 Your visitors will want to know about the person behind the work.
 A brief professional biography gives clients a snapshot of your qualifications, experience and expertise.
 Do not include personal stuff!

 The first thing they should see (without scrolling) is:

-- What you do (Example: Motion Graphic Designer, Photographer, Illustrator, Interior Designer)
+- What you do (Example: Motion Graphic Designer, Photographer, Illustrator, Interior Designer, web designer, UX designer)

 - Big Image of your work – start off with something strong - it may be the only image they see, so pick a good one!

 - Simple design/format – it should not distract from your work

 - A short description of each piece (title, client name with their permission, your role in the project, the date, and any software or special skills used

 - BIG images (start at 800 X 600)

 - Scrolling through the work is preferred.
 You risk irritating visitors by showing too many samples or requiring clicking

 - Attention to detail – spell check and grammar check all text!

 - No errors/dysfunction.
 Ask someone to take it for a test drive.
 Make sure your online portfolio can be accessed using a variety of platforms and browsers before directing anyone to your site.
 See if it is intuitive.